surister/blog/content/blog/implementing-uuid8-for-cratedb.md

 keeping all data in sync is a challenge, since insert/updates can happen at different rates in different nodes.

-One effect of this is the typical lack of monotonically increasing ids, commonly known as [AUTO-INCREMENT]{.h} that is a table's column which every time a new row is inserted, the column's value gets incremented monotonically (usually by 1), it is extremely common in the SQL world.
+One effect of this is the typical lack of monotonically increasing ids, commonly known as [AUTO-INCREMENT]{.h}; that is a table's column which every time a new row is inserted the column's value gets incremented monotonically (usually by 1), it is extremely common in the SQL world.

 One example you might be familiar with is the [SERIAL]{.h} datatype in postgres,